oroochristopher-stack/bank-customer-risk-segmentation/README.md

 To restore the Net Interest Margin (NIM) and protect core capital, I recommend a three-pillar remediation strategy:

 **1. Elimination & Provisions (Non-Viable Segments)**
-*   **Origination Moratorium:** Immediately halt all lending to Tier 3 Renters.
+*   **Origination Moratorium:** Immediately halt all lending to Tier 3 Renters to preserve future capital.
 Reclassify the $12.5M exposure from "Expected Loss" to "Realized Loss" (Write-off) to reflect true liquidity.
 *   **Forensic Fraud Audit:** Mandate an immediate investigation into the 75 "Home Improvement" Renter loans for misrepresentation at origin.
 *   **ECL Adjustment:** Increase IFRS 9 provisions for the Tier 2 Renter segment ($90M exposure) to account for the discovered 39.9% default rate.